oroinc/documentation/index.rst

         * **Back-office** contains how-to topics grouped into sections that mirror the structure of the application's back-office
         * **Commerce Storefront**  illustrates how to navigate, browse and interact with the default OroCommerce storefront

-Use the left-panel menu or the search bar above it to navigate the documentation and discover how:
+Use the left-panel menu or the search bar above it to navigate the documentation and discover how to:

 * Create a variety of roles and configure the hierarchy and access to the application
 * Effortlessly build stock by creating a product catalog and populating it with products